Few-shot Object Localization

 \subsection{Ablation Study}

-To verify the effectiveness of the proposed modules, we conduct extensive ablation studies on the FSC-147 dataset.
+To verify the effectiveness of our modules, we conduct extensive ablation studies on the FSC-147 dataset.
 We experiment by removing the Self Query (SQ) module, Dual-path Feature Augmentation (DFA) module, Deformable Convolution (DC) used within DFA, and Cross Central Difference Convolution (CCD-C) used in DFA, respectively.
 Table \ref{sq} records the quantitative analysis of the SQ experiment results, while Table \ref{dfa} presents the quantitative analysis of the remaining experiments.
-The results indicate that the proposed modules have a positive impact on localization performance.
+The results indicate that these modules have a positive impact on localization performance.